ironhack-labs/lab-css-flexbox-slack/README.md

 We'll continue by focusing on devices with medium-sized screens (notebooks and bigger tablets).
 Similar to the previous iteration, you will have to use CSS media queries to apply the style and layout changes.
 The most noticeable changes in this viewport size are:
 - The **navbar** should now display all the menu links.
 The previously displayed menu icon should now be hidden.
 - The **sections** in the **main** part should now display the content in 2 columns: one column for the heading and text, and the other for the image.
-- The **section "Welcome to your new digital HQ"** should now have the buttons displayed horizontally as rows.
+- The **section "Welcome to your new digital HQ"** should now display the buttons horizontally as rows.

 <br>